 If you’re stumbling across this blog for the first time, or maybe you found my way here through my Instagram, you may be wondering who exactly Will Run For Insulin is and what this blog is all about.
 Allow me to give you a formal introduction.

 Who am I?

-My name is Sam and I was diagnosed with Type 1 Diabetes in August of 2016.
+My name is Sam, and I was diagnosed with Type 1 Diabetes (T1D) in August of 2016.
 I was 22 years old and had just graduated college a few months prior.
-While I feel that I have dealt with my diagnosis pretty well, I have found that writing about my diabetes has helped me overcome some of the many challenges that I have faced while battling this disease.
+While I feel that I have dealt with my diagnosis pretty well, I found that writing about my T1D has helped me overcome the many challenges that I have faced while fighting this disease.

 Growing up, I’ve always been active in athletics.
 I played softball, basketball, and participated in swimming and track and field.
 The older I got, the more I realized how much I loved swimming and that’s when I started a 10 year swimming career which included club, high school, and college swimming.
-My diagnosis came after my ‘retirement,’ and the chances of me going low during a workout made me fearful of the pool.
-That’s when I switched gears and got back into running.
-In fact, I got so into running that I became one of those people who run marathons.
+My diagnosis came after my ‘retirement,’ and the chances that I’d going low during a workout made me fearful of the pool.
+That’s when I switched gears and got into running.
+In fact, I got so into running, that I became one of those people who run half marathons.

 It all started with a good friend, the need to find motivation to get to the gym, and a 5K run for donuts.
 My friend and I found that without something to train for, we rarely got to the gym.
 So after successfully completing our first 5K together, we made it our goal to run a half marathon, and the rest is history!
 I’ve been running for a little over two years and I have completed multiple 5Ks and 10Ks, 3-half marathons, and one marathon.